redhat-developer/devconsole-operator/README.md

 ```
 > NOTE: this setup should be deprecated in favor of [OCP4 install]().

-### Deploy the operator
+### Deploy the operator in dev mode

-In dev mode, simply run your operator locally:
+* In dev mode, simply run your operator locally:
 ```
 make local
 ```